Hair metal, also known as power metal, is a musical genre that originated in the late 1970s and is one of the most popular forms of heavy metal music.

-Hair metal is a subgenre of heavy metal, which also includes heavy metal, hard rock and In the late 1990s, metalcore was first recognized as an More.
-The term was used to describe metal bands with a flamboyant, theatrical image, who aimed to appeal to a broader, more mainstream audience.
+Hair metal is a subgenre of heavy metal, including heavy metal, hard rock, and metalcore.
+The term describes metal bands with a vivid, theatrical image that aims to appeal to a broader, more mainstream audience.

-This music does not usually employ the fast tempos and higher guitars of heavy metal, or the more technical playing of progressive metal or thrash metal, and is often characterized by slower tempos that are more melodic, with synthesizers playing a more prominent role than in heavy metal.
+This music does not usually employ the fast tempos and higher guitars of heavy metal or the more technical playing of progressive metal or thrash metal.
+We can characterize hair metal by its slower tempos that are more melodic, with synthesizers playing a more prominent role than in heavy metal.

 While there are hundreds of hair metal bands, the genre has dwindled in recent years.
-Many bands have started in the 1990s and 2000s of recording.
-The genre has a rich history, and bands such as Poison, Formed in Los Angeles in 1981, Motley Crue was one More, and Ratt are among those in the Top 20.
+Many bands started in the 1990s and 2000s of recording.
+The genre has a rich history, and bands such as Poison, Motley Crue, and Ratt are among those in the Top 20.

 Here is my list :